nfagerlund/terraform/website/docs/configuration/expressions/function-calls.html.md

 # Function Calls

 The Terraform language has a number of
-[built-in functions](../functions.html) that can be used within expressions as another way to transform and combine values.
+[built-in functions](/docs/configuration/functions.html) that can be used in expressions to transform and combine values.
 These are similar to the operators but all follow a common syntax:

 ```hcl